 What Exactly is Happening to these Cats?

 Foot pad proliferation is a less common form of eosinophilic granuloma.
 Photo by Dr. Wendy Brooks

 Pink lower lip swelling represents the eosinophilic granuloma.
 Photo by Dr. Wendy Brooks

 Lesions that are more refractory are another story.
-Biopsy may be needed to confirm the diagnosis of eosinophilic granuloma; tumors or other ulcerative lesions may mimic the eosinophilic granuloma complex.
-Biopsy may also elucidate less obvious underlying causes such as demodex mites or ringworm fungi.
+A biopsy may be needed to confirm the diagnosis of eosinophilic granuloma; tumors or other ulcerative lesions may mimic the eosinophilic granuloma complex.
+Biopsy may also elucidate less obvious underlying causes such as Demodex mites or ringworm fungi.
 (Keep in mind eosinophilic granuloma represents an inflammatory reaction to proteins deemed foreign by the eosinophils).
 After diagnosis, treatments might include:

 - A more aggressive steroid course.